-- Fixed payments, less any lease incentives receivables - Variable lease payment that are based on an index or a rate - Amounts expected to be payable by the lessee under residual value guarantees - The exercised price of a purchase option if the lessee is reasonably certain to exercise that option, - Payments of penalties for terminating the lease, if the term reflects the lessee exercising that option.
+- Fixed payments, less any lease incentives receivables; - Variable lease payment that are based on an index or a rate; - • - and

+Payments of penalties for terminating the lease, if the term reflects the lessee exercising that option.

 The lease liability is presented as a separate line in the consolidated statement of financial position.